35 Easy Swaps That Make Every Meal Healthier

 Ditch Milk Chocolate for Dark Chocolate

-Thanks to certain flavanols that exist in chocolate, the sweet treat has been found to help lower blood sugar and also decrease body fat, according to the American Chemical Society's Journal of Agricultural and Food Chemistry.
-But there's a catch: not every type of chocolate is a good source.
 "Flavanols are plant-based nutrients and are more prevalent in dark chocolate than in milk chocolate," explains Maria-Paula Carrillo, MS, RDN, LD.
+Cocoa flavanols in cocoa have been shown to help lower blood pressure, improve blood flow to the brain and heart, and fight cell damage, according to a Harvard review.
 However, too much of anything can lead to weight gain, so be very adamant about portion control!
 "Buy individually-wrapped dark chocolate pieces, and choose to have one or two as a dessert," Smith suggests.

 Swap Cake Pans for Muffin Tins